material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

 Let's zoom in to the Motion Runtime for a moment.
-Core Animation is simply another form of plan/execution system.
-This composition allows the Motion Runtime to translate plans into the best possible execution.
+Core Animation is just another form of the plan/execution separation.
+In this case, our Runtime has interpreted the "fadeIn" intention as being executable by Core Animation.

 ![](../_assets/AbstractionDive.svg)